laozhou-in-germany/Chens_LMS_Public/docs/docs/ref11_goal_management.md

 ### Section Inline Field

-`Pillar::`  Parent pillar of the current value goal.
+`Pillar::`  Parent pillar of the current value goal
-`Years::` Years, in which the current value goal is active.
+`Years::` Years, in which the current value goal is active

 ### Section How